daroczisandor/URL-Shortener-in-Python-Flask/IDEAS.md

 ### Tasks remaining
 - Provide tests
-- Integrate Docker
+- Integrate Docker - not enough time to delve into it, but would be very nice
-- Add functionality: redirect links
+- Add functionality: redirect links - DONE